kbss-cvut/s-forms/docs/npm-release-workflow.md

-# S-Forms publishing workflow documentation
+# SForms publishing workflow documentation

 S-Forms follows the [semantic versioning](https://docs.npmjs.com/about-semantic-versioning) recommendations for new **releases**, and a SHA based ID for new **pre-releases**.
-The workflow is described below:
+The workflow is described below.

 ## Publish new release